symmetryinvestments/clrbridge/README.md

 # How to Build

-Note that all files created should go into the "out" directory.
+Note that all files created should go into the "out" directory or the "out-pure" directory.  "out-pure" will contain files that doesn't need to be cleaned/regenerated (i.e. versioned source trees from other projects).

 You can run a full clean build with:
 ```bash